mobxjs/mobx-state-tree/API.md

 ## onSnapshot

-Registeres a function that is invoked whenever a new snapshot for the given model instance is available.
+Registers a function that is invoked whenever a new snapshot for the given model instance is available.
 The listener will only be fire at the and of the current MobX (trans)action.
 See [snapshots](https://github.com/mobxjs/mobx-state-tree#snapshots) for more details.